cakedgroup/getcaked/README.md

 Furtherly, every user can view an updated list of their own cakeEvents across all groups in a cake overview page.

 As soon as a user has actually baked a cake and thus deliverd on "their" promise, an admin of a group can close the cakes.

+## OpenAPI spec
+This project (or rather its backend) is also documented in OpenAPI.
+If you wish to view the spec, you can do so in `./docs/getcaked.yaml`.

 ## Deployment